Privacy &

 Disclosure of Personal Information:

-All personal information gathered during the provision of services will remain confidential except when:
+All personal information gathered by the psychologist during the provision of psychological service will remain confidential and secure except when:

-c) clinical consultation with another professional is required to provide better clinical services (identifying details will remain confidential); or
+• Clinical consultation with another professional is required to provide better services.
+If this occurs, identifying details will remain confidential.

 A client's personal information is not disclosed to overseas recipients unless the client consents or such disclosure is otherwise required by law.
 Clients' personal information will not be used, sold, rented or disclosed for any other purpose.